-The Sprott Opportunities Hedge Fund L.P. is a long/short equity hedge fund launched on April 7, 2004 and was closed to new investment on February 28, 2006.
-The investment objective of this Fund is to provide long-term capital growth through fundamental securities selection by taking both long and short investment positions primarily in equity securities.
+The Sprott Opportunities Hedge Fund L.P. is a long/short equity hedge fund launched on April 7, 2004.
+The investment objective of this Fund is to provide long-term capital appreciation through fundamental securities selection by taking both long and short investment positions in equity, debt and derivative securities, and through strategic trading.
 The allocation of long and short positions will vary depending on the opportunities the investment team believes have the best reward per unit of risk.
 The Performance Fee payable to us is calculated as 20% of the annual return of the Fund.
 No Performance Fee will be paid with respect to a fiscal year until any net loss previously incurred has been offset by subsequent net profits.
 See "Our Revenues".